Get $500 and your FREE investor kit!

 What Happened to Lear Capital?

-Since the reorganization, Lear Capital has seen sustained demand for physical asset purchases, including gold and silver, which many Americans now view as valuable hedges against inflation and economic uncertainty.
+Since the reorganization, Lear Capital has seen sustained demand for physical asset purchases, including gold and silver, which many Americans and successful investors view as valuable hedges against inflation and economic uncertainty.
 Lear’s commitment to transparency and customer support remains strong, as evidenced by its AAA rating from the Business Consumer Alliance.
 Lear is also a PCGS (Professional Coin Grading Service) Authorized Dealer giving its customers the benefit of coin Grading Accuracy and Authenticity.
-Lear abides by the NGC’s (Premium Guaranty Corporation) coin grading Standard of Integrity, and supports the NCBA (National Coin and Bullion Association) on issues of taxation, IRS regulations, and legislation that impacts all tangible assets.
+Lear abides by the NGC’s (Premium Guaranty Corporation) coin grading Standard of Integrity, and is a voluntary member of the NCBA (National Coin and Bullion Association).

 ConsumerAffairs has called Lear Capital “a smart choice,” and noted that the company provides market data and insights — potentially helpful information that could allow a client to remain actively involved with their investments.